WikiLeaks Founder Assange Freed In US Plea Deal - UrduPoint

 "Working as a journalist, I encouraged my source to provide material that was said to be classified," Assange, dressed in a black suit with a brown tie and his hair slicked back, told the court.

+But he did not address the media as he left the building, and his plane took off shortly after for Canberra, where he will be reunited with his family.

-His lawyer Jen Robinson said after the hearing it was a "historic day" that "brings to an end 14 years of legal battles".
+His lawyer Jen Robinson told reporters it was a "historic day" that "brings to an end 14 years of legal battles."

-"It also brings to an end a case which has been recognised as the greatest threat to the First Amendment in the 21st century," she told reporters, calling the plea bargain a "huge relief".
+"It also brings to an end a case which has been recognised as the greatest threat to the First Amendment in the 21st century," she said.

 Recent Stories